vertica/VerticaPy/docs/source/user_guide_introduction_vdf.rst

 .. raw:: html
     :file: /project/data/VerticaPy/docs/figures/ug_intro_vdf_describe.html

-Each vDataColumn has its own catalog to save user modifications.
+Each :py:func:`~verticapy.vDataColumn` has its own catalog to save user modifications.
 In the previous example, we computed some aggregations for the ``is_booking`` column.
-Let's look at the catalog for that vDataColumn:
+Let's look at the catalog for that :py:func:`~verticapy.vDataColumn`:

 .. ipython:: python

     expedia["is_booking"]._catalog

 The catalog is updated whenever major changes are made to the data.

-We can also view the vDataFrame's backend SQL code generation by setting the ``sql_on`` parameter to
-True with the :py:func:`verticapy.set_option` function:
+We can also view the vDataFrame's backend SQL code generation by setting the `sql_on` parameter to ``True`` with the :py:func:`~verticapy.set_option` function:

 .. code-block:: python